 <script>alert('I am stealing your cookies!
 Ha!');</script>

 Here's the thing.
-If you have an old rails 2 application, you probably have XSS vulnerabilities.
-That's because rails 2 made you manually escape untrusted input, using the h() method.
+If you have an old Rails application running without security patches, you probably have XSS vulnerabilities.
+Back in the very early version of Rails, you had to manually escape untrusted input using the h()

-If a user wants to change their password, they post a form, right?
-So what happens if the form isn't on your website?
+If a user wants to change their password, they post a form to the backend, right?
+So, what happens if the form isn't on your website?

 The request still goes through.
-Attackers can exploit this fact.
+Attackers can take advantage of this fact with a careful exploit.

-And it's even worse if you're using GET requests instead of POSTS.
+And it's even worse if your app is using GET requests instead of POST requests.

-Luckily, rails sidesteps this class of attack by offering CSRF protection.
+Luckily, Ruby on Rails sidesteps this class of attack by offering mostly built-in CSRF protection.
 You may know it as "that weird text that gets put in all my forms for some reason."

-The weird text is a secret key that is stored in the user's session.
-If the user submits a CSRF token that doesn't match the one in the session, you get an exception.
+The indecipherable text is a secret key that is stored in the user's session data.
+If the user submits a CSRF token that doesn't match the one in the session, your app throws an exception.
+Fortunately, Honeybadger can help you find and fix these exceptions!

 But you can still screw it up